Dolibarr

 Dolibarr ERP CRM is an open source, free software package for companies of any size, foundations or freelancers.
-It includes different features for enterprise resource planning (ERP) and customer relationship management (CRM) but also other features for different activities.
+It includes different features for enterprise resource planning (ERP) and customer relationship management (CRM), and also other features for different activities.

 Features

 There are several feature modules that can be enabled or disabled, as needed.

 This software is free under GNU General Public License 3.0.
 It is a web-based application, and can therefore be used wherever an internet service is available.

 Dolibarr aims to offer free open source ERP and CRM features for people with no technical knowledge, by providing a simple solution.

 Dolibarr includes all the important features of an ERP CRM suite.
 It is modular and is thus characterized by its ease of installation and use, despite the large number of features.